classgraph/classgraph/classgraph-vfs/README.md

 It is a read-only filesystem: everything that would write -- `Files.delete`, `Files.write`, `Files.copy`, `Files.move`, `Files.createDirectory`, `Files.newOutputStream`, `setTimes`, and
 `newByteChannel` with a write option -- throws `ReadOnlyFileSystemException`.

-Its `close()` throws `UnsupportedOperationException`, because the `Vfs` owns the file handles, memory mappings and temporary files behind it; close the `VfsRoot` to drop this view of it, or the `Vfs` to release the storage behind it.
-Either one makes `isOpen()` return false.
+Its `close()` closes the root it is a view of, and closing the root closes it, so either can go in the try-with-resources.
+After that `isOpen()` returns false and every read of it throws `ClosedFileSystemException`, as `java.nio.file.FileSystem` specifies.
+Neither releases any storage: the file handles, memory mappings and temporary files belong to the `Vfs`, and are released when the `Vfs` is closed, which also makes every filesystem view it handed out report itself closed.

 ## What it reads that `java.util.zip` does not